JonPSmith/AspNetReactSamples/README.md

 for VS 2013, which I believe includes Node.js.*

-You should also load the [NPM Task Runner](https://visualstudiogallery.msdn.microsoft.com/8f2f2cbc-4da5-43ba-9de2-c9d08ade4941) extension.
+You should also load the [NPM Task Runner](https://visualstudiogallery.msdn.microsoft.com/8f2f2cbc-4da5-43ba-9de2-c9d08ade4941) extension, which you need to run the build/debug scripts from Visual Studio.

 If you want to use [Visual Studio Code](https://code.visualstudio.com/) to run some of the build/test command scripts then you need load the extension [VSCode NPM Scripts](https://github.com/Microsoft/vscode-npm-scripts) extension.

-### 2. Look at the README.md file for the project you want to run
+#### 2. Look at the README.md file for the project you want to run

 Each project has its own README.md file which tells you how to: